Pedigree collapse: Overview

 Without pedigree collapse, a person's ancestor tree is a binary tree, formed by the person, the parents (2), the grandparents (4), great-grandparents (8), and so on.
 However, the number of individuals in such a tree grows exponentially and will eventually become impossibly high.
 For example, a single individual alive today would, over 30 generations going back to the High Middle Ages, have 2^{30} or roughly 1 billion ancestors, more than the total world population at the time.

 This paradox is explained by shared ancestors.
 Instead of consisting of all different individuals, a tree may have multiple places occupied by a single individual.
 This typically happens when the parents of an ancestor are related to each other (sometimes unbeknownst to themselves).
-For example, the offspring of two first cousins has at most only six great-grandparents instead of the usual eight.
+For example, the offspring of two first cousins has at most only six great-grandparents instead of the usual eight (four for each one).
 This reduction in the number of ancestors is referred to as pedigree collapse.
 It collapses the ancestor tree into a directed acyclic graph.

 In some cultures, cousins and other relations were permitted, encouraged, or required to marry.
 This may have been to keep kin bonds, wealth and property within a family (endogamy) or simply because there was a limited number of potential marriage partners available.
 Among royalty, the frequent requirement to marry only other royals resulted in a reduced gene pool in which most individuals were the result of extensive pedigree collapse.
 Alfonso XII of Spain, for example, had only four great-grandparents instead of the usual eight.
 Furthermore, two of these great-grandparents, Charles IV of Spain and Maria Luisa of Parma, who themselves were first cousins, were parents of another great-grandparent, Maria Isabella of Spain.
 Essentially, Alfonso's parents were double first cousins, i.e. his two grandfathers were brothers and his two grandmothers were sisters, meaning there were only two sets of great-grandparents rather than four.
 In addition, each grandfather had married one of their sister's daughters, i.e. they had each married their sororal niece.

 More generally, in many cultures intermarriage may frequently occur within a small village, limiting the available gene pool.